openebs-archive/openebs-docs/docs/storagepolicies.md

 ## Adding a Custom Storage Policy to an OpenEBS Cluster

 Storage policies are meant to be created per team, workload, storage controller, and so on that fits your requirement.
 Since OpenEBS storage controllers (i.e. jiva or cStor) run from within a container, a custom storage policy can be created and set against a particular storage controller instance that meets the demands of the application (which consumes the storage exposed from the storage controller instance).
-You can now define policies based on the type of application at the storageclass level.
+You can now define policies based on the type of application at the StorageClass level.
 Following are some of the properties that can be customized at the default level on the StorageClass.

 Jiva and cStor has its own specific storage policies which can be defined in the StorageClass.
-Based on your chosen storage engine, you can set the paramaters and create new StorageClass specification.
-Following section describes the types of Storage Policies supported for both Jiva and cStor
+Based on the storage engine you have chosen, you can set the paramaters and create a new StorageClass specification.
+Following section describes the types of Storage Policies supported for both Jiva and cStor.

 ## Types of Storage Policies for Jiva